Add Bullara Station Stay to Your Next Exmouth Visit

 Drinking this water will come down to personal choice, we ran the water through our tanks for three weeks and had no issues.
 We also have a filter from our tanks to our drinking water tap.
 It was all fine while we were there.

-Although we did have the white marks left on our pots and pans after washing up but that was our unfiltered water tanks.
+Although we did have the white marks left on our pots and pans after washing up but that was our unfiltered water tanks and really not a big deal.

-For us Bullara was a winner in our books and we cannot wait to go back and have another outback experience.
+For us Bullara Station Stay Exmouth was a winner in our books and we cannot wait to go back and have another outback experience.
 We would love to hear your experiences by dropping a comment below.
+I have left a Bullara Station Reviews below

 With Exmouth being a very popular swimming and snorkelling place I highly recommend the visit to stay and explore here.
 We love Exmouth and it is our number one destination in Western Australia.
 Things to do in Exmouth are endless.